drdanial/DJN_CEX1/README.md

 - CE1_shell.vhd:  the VHDL file with the implementation
 - CE1_testbench.vhd:  VHDL test bench to test the implementation
 - testbenchoutput.jpg:  Screen shot of the test.
+- MyAND2.vhd:  a sample and gate.
+You should create your own.
+- OR and NOT implementations are NOT included.
 ![test data](testbenchoutput.jpg)